 The CIPFA Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
 This especially applies to members responsible for scrutiny.
-The members have undertaken training during 2018/19 in respect of developing a long-term capital investment strategy, Ethical Investments, Investment Strategy and Treasury Management.
+The members have undertaken training during 2017/18 in respect of developing a long-term capital investment strategy, Ethical Investments, Investment Strategy and Treasury Management.
 Further training will be arranged as required.
 The training needs of treasury management officers are periodically reviewed.

 1.5.
-Treasury Management Consultants.
+Treasury Management Consultants

-The Council uses Link Asset Services, Treasury solutions as its external treasury management advisors.
+The Council uses Link Asset Services as its external treasury management advisors.

-The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon the services of our external service providers.
-All decisions will be undertaken with regards to all available information, including, but not solely, our treasury advisers.
+The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.

 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
-The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented and subjected to regular review.

-2. Capital Prudential Indicators 2018/19 - 2020/21
+2. Capital Prudential Indicators 2018/2019 - 2020/2021